Plautilla Nelli: Art and style

 Though she was self-taught, she copied works of the mannerist painter Agnolo Bronzino and high Renaissance painter Andrea del Sarto.
 Her primary source of inspiration came from copying works of Fra Bartolomeo, which mirrored the classicism-style enforced by Savonarola's artistic theories.
 Fra Bartolomeo left his drawings to his pupil, Fra Paolino who, in turn left them in the possession of "a nun who paints" in the convent of Santa Caterina da Siena.
 Nelli signed her paintings as "Pray for the Paintress" after her name, confirming her role in spite of her gender.

 Her work is distinguished from that of her influencers by the heightened sentiment she added to each of her characters' expressions.
 Author Jane Fortune referred to her Lamentation with Saints and the "raw emotional grief surrounding Christ's death as depicted through the red eyes and visible tears of its female figures" as a case in point.
-Nelli's Lamentation, which is now in the Museum of San Marco, Florence, has also spurred the writings of The Painter-Prioress of Renaissance Florence, written by Jonathan K. Nelson.
+Nelli's Lamentation, which is now in the Museum of San Marco, Florence, is also discussed in The Painter-Prioress of Renaissance Florence, by Jonathan K. Nelson.

 Most of Nelli's works are large-scale, which was most uncommon for a woman to paint, in her era.

 She is one of the few female artists mentioned in Vasari's Lives of the Most Excellent Painters, Sculptors, and Architects.

 Her work is characterized by religious themes, with vivid portrayals of emotion on her characters' faces.
 Nelli lacked any formal training and her male figures are said to have “feminine characteristics”, as her religious vocation prohibited study of the nude male.